chris-bailey/spring-boot-thymeleaf-heroku-template/README.md

 ```

 ###Deploying to a new Heroku dyno###
-If for some reason you are interested in starting from scratch with a new Heroku application, you can do the following:
+If for any reason you are interested in starting from scratch with a new Heroku application, you can do the following:

 ```
 $ git remote rm heroku